Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: METHODS

 \subsubsection{Training and inference}

-Algorithm \ref{algo_train} gives the training algorithm.
+Box \ref{algo_train} gives the training algorithm.
 The model is trained with the loss function in equation \ref{equ_diffloss} for $T=1000$ timesteps with a learning rate of $1\times10^{-4}$.
-For training a sample is considered at a random intermediate timestep $t$ sampled uniformly.
-Algorithm \ref{algo_inference} specifies the inference algorithm.
-The inference is performed for $T=1000$ timesteps by initially providing random noise sampled from mean zero, unit variance Gaussian distribution as input using equation \ref{equ_diffinf}.
+For training, a sample is considered at a random intermediate timestep $t$ sampled uniformly.
+Box \ref{algo_box2} specifies the inference algorithm.
+The inference is performed for $T=1000$ timesteps by initially providing random noise sampled from mean mean-zero, unit-variance Gaussian distribution as input using equation \ref{equ_diffinf}.
+All experiments were performed with an NVIDIA A100 GPU, including training and inference.